Strict type-II blowup in harmonic map flow: Introduction

 Here, $\T(u)$ is the tension field of $u,$ a generalization of the Laplace-Beltrami operator to maps between manifolds.
 The evolution equation (\ref{hm}), known as \emph{harmonic map flow}, was introduced in 1964 by Eells and Sampson \cite{eellssampson} and has been studied since then almost without interruption.

 When $M$ has dimension two, the Dirichlet functional is conformally invariant; we shall be concerned exclusively with this case.
-Struwe \cite{struwehmsurfaces} constructed a global weak solution of (\ref{hm}) starting from any initial map of Sobolev class $W^{1,2}.$ The solution is smooth away from finitely many singular times, when isolated point singularities (``bubbles'') may form.
-The trace at a singular time, $u(T),$ is referred to as the \emph{body map}.
+Struwe \cite{struwehmsurfaces} constructed a global weak solution $u(t)$ of (\ref{hm}) starting from any initial map of Sobolev class $W^{1,2}(M,N).$ The solution is smooth away from finitely many singular times, when isolated singularities (``bubbles'') may form.
+For a singular time $T < \infty,$ the limit

+exists weakly in $W^{1,2}$ and smoothly away from the bubbling set, and is referred to as the \emph{body map}.

-Topping \cite{toppingwindingbehavior} demonstrated that for certain target manifolds and initial data, the body map at the first singular time may be discontinuous---more precisely, $u(T)$ can have an essential singularity at one of the bubble points.
-At the same time, he conjectured that for a well-behaved (specifically, real-analytic) metric on $N,$ the body map must be continuous.
+Note that Struwe's construction leaves open the possibility that the body map will be discontinuous.
+Topping \cite{toppingwindingbehavior} demonstrated that for certain target manifolds and initial data, $u(T)$ can indeed have an essential singularity at a bubble point.
+At the same time, he conjectured that for well-behaved (specifically, real-analytic) metrics on the target, the body map always extends continuously across the bubbling set.
 Topping's conjecture is the {\it sine qua non} for future geometric applications of harmonic map flow.

-In previous joint work with C. Song \cite{songwaldron}, we proved continuity of the body map when $N$ is compact K\"ahler with nonnegative holomorphic bisectional curvature and the energy of the initial map is near the holomorphic energy.
+In previous joint work with C. Song \cite{songwaldron}, we established H\"older continuity of the body map when $N$ is compact K\"ahler with nonnegative holomorphic bisectional curvature and the energy of the initial map is near the holomorphic energy.
 The argument relied partly on establishing a bound on the outer energy scale of the form

-where $0 < \alpha \leq 1.$ We shall refer to a singularity satisfying (\ref{stricttypeII}) as a \emph{strict type-II blowup}.
-Note that (\ref{stricttypeII}) is a refinement of the ordinary type-II estimate
+where $0 < \alpha \leq 1.$ We refer to a singularity satisfying (\ref{stricttypeII}) as a \emph{strict type-II blowup}.
+Note that (\ref{stricttypeII}) is a refinement of the ordinary type-II blowup estimate for 2D harmonic map flow: